zalf179/SOC_Home_Lab/Configuration/Readme.md

 ## 🔗 Wazuh to n8n Integration (Webhook)

 1. Open your **n8n** dashboard.
-2. Create a new workflow and add a **Webhook Node**.
+2. Create a new workflow
-3. Set the HTTP Method to `POST`.
+3. Copy my workflow.json and go to webhook node
-4. Ensure to copy the Webhook path
+4. Use the "Production URL" for permanent use.
-5. Use the "Production URL" for permanent use.
+5. Ensure to copy the Webhook path

 ---

 This configuration allows the **Wazuh Manager** to send specific alerts to an **n8n webhook** for automated incident response or notifications.